OlgaFlower/DateSense-Legal/UserPrivacyChoices.md

 **Menu path:** Settings → Account → **Log out**

-Logging out signs you out of DateSense on this device.
+Logging out signs you out of SeeSi on this device.
 It does not delete your account or your data.

 ---